Programme 2005 – My Fair Lady

 JEFF FOLEY – Alfred Doolittle

 Jeff, a local Detective, is married with four children.
 “My Fair Lady” is his 6th show, having joined NOS in 2000 for “HMS Pinafore”.
 In recent years he has been involved in “Les Miserables”, “Buddy” (The Big Bopper), and “Annie (Daddy Warbucks).
-He is thrilled to be on stage with this two daughters Sera and Anna and is enjoying being involved with a great cast.
+He is thrilled to be on stage with his two daughters Sera and Anna and is enjoying being involved with a great cast.

 PETER MCNEILL – Colonel Hugh Pickering